vizdata-f21/project-2-out_of_the_boxplots/data/README.md

 the Fall or Spring semester, and the expected number of food points to start that week with, depending on which plan a student has.
 There are 18 observations and 10 variables in the data set.
-The data was collected from the Fall 2021 and Spring 2022 Food Points Calculators found on the [Duke's Food Plan and Points Website](https://studentaffairs.duke.edu/dining/plans-points).
+The data was collected from the Fall 2021 and Spring 2022 Food Points Calculators found on
+[Duke's Food Plan and Points Website](https://studentaffairs.duke.edu/dining/plans-points).

 |variable         |description                           |type |